felixfirefighter/news-app-nextjs/README.md

 For example, there's a news list in states, but you want a filtered news list.
 You can use a `selector` and apply the filter and return filtered news list instead of storing the filtered news in the state.

-`adapaters` are for advanced use case when we want to manage large data set and improve the performance.
+`adapters` are for advanced use case when we want to manage large data set and improve the performance.
 The most important here is `createEntityAdapter`

 Imagine when we receive a list of items, instead of just storing them as array. `createEntityAdapter` creates this